xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 These images depict the output (the UI)  of the system in each state.
 Let's take a look at what the UI have in common in the different states.
 This will give us an idea on how to split up our `<LocationSearch>` component into sub-systems.

 - In the SUCCESS state all the error states, a feedback message is displayed.
 The text color depends on the state.
-- In the SUCCESS state, DISAMBIGUATION state, and all the error states, an icons is displayed besides the input (check mark vs exclamation mark).
+- In the SUCCESS state, DISAMBIGUATION state, and all the error states, an icon is displayed besides the input (checkmark vs exclamation mark).
 - In all the states except LOADING, the country dropdown, query input, and geo-location search buttons are enabled and accepting input from the user.

 Based on these observations, we can start to delegating the rendering logic to different presentational components.